Skip to content

 Step-by-step: Nepal to Malaysia

-Malaysia deployment takes 25–45 days — among the fastest in GWN's portfolio: DOFE pre-approval, FOMEMA medical (Malaysia-approved clinic in Kathmandu, 2–3 days results), Calling Visa stamping at Malaysian Embassy Kathmandu (5–7 days), and PDO.
+Malaysia deployment takes 25–45 days — among the fastest in the GWN portfolio: DOFE pre-approval, FOMEMA medical (Malaysia-approved clinic in Kathmandu, results 2–3 days), Calling Visa stamping at Malaysian Embassy Kathmandu (5–7 days), and PDO.

 1. 1